mossbanay/Psychology-3-4/Questions/Chapter10.md

 #### Why is LTP believed to be a crucial biological process for learning to occur?

-LTP allows neural pathways to become more sensitive and fire more often which in turn allows for learning to occur.
-Without LTP, the pathways that represent a change in behaviour would not fire, and the original behaviour would persist.
+LTP allows for post-synaptic neurons to become more sensitive to pre-synaptic neurons so as to allow the neural circuit to be more enduring.
+LTP also allows for the strengthening between adjacent neurons within a neural pathway.

 ---

 #### Explain the meaning of 'neural pathway of learning'

-Neural pathways are what cause our behaviour and as a result for learning to occur neural pathways must change to accomodate a change in behaviour.
+Neural pathways are what cause our behaviour and as a result for learning to occur neural pathways must change to accommodate a change in behaviour.

 #### Learning has been described as a process of modifying existing pathways or building new neural pathways.
 Comment on the accuracy of this description.